-This blog centers on core concepts of Azure Function and how it tends to be better monitored using Serverless360.
+This blog centers around Azure Functions monitoring best practices and how it tends to be better monitored using Serverless360.
 To comprehend Azure Function Apps more readily, let us think about a real-world business scenario of Order Processing to understand the pain points that we have.
 Before getting into the Business scenario, let’s do a quick look at Azure Functions and their attributes.

 What is Azure Function?

 Azure Function is a serverless compute service that enables users to run event-triggered code without providing or managing infrastructure.
 A trigger-based service runs a script or code in response to various events.

 Azure Functions can be used to achieve decoupling, high throughput, and reusability.
 It can also be used for production environments.

 Azure Functions can be triggered with configured triggers like HTTP Trigger, Timer Trigger, Queue Trigger, and more.
 Workflow in Azure Functions can be defined using Azure Durable Function.
 It consists of an Orchestrator Function that has the workflow defined with several Activity Functions.

 Where Are Azure Functions Used?